microsoft/frontend-bootcamp/step1-04/demo/README.md

 ReactDOM.render(<p>Hello World</p>, document.getElementById('app'));
 ```

-- `ReactDOM.render()` - This function is how our code gets on the page.
-The function takes two parameters, the content to place on the page, and the location that you want it placed.
+Calling `ReactDOM.render()` is how our code gets on the page.
+The function takes two parameters: the content to place on the page, and the element in which you want it placed.

 ## Writing a React Component

 A React component is a piece of code that returns a portion of your application.
-This can include HTML markup, CSS styles as well as JavaScript driven functionality.
+This can include HTML markup, CSS styles, and JavaScript driven functionality.

 Components can be created in two ways.
 The first is method is to use a [JavaScript class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), which extends (inherits from) the `React.Component` class.

-Classes in JavaScript provide a way to collect methods(functions) and properties(values) in an extendable container.
+Classes in JavaScript provide a way to collect methods (functions) and properties (values) in an extensible container.
 We extend `React.Component` because it provides us with several built-in methods, including `render`.

 ```jsx
 class App extends React.Component {